ChristianFrattini/mykindofcruise-test/README.md

 Outfit font is applied though the entire project

-external libraries used: SHADCNUI, react-hot-toast
+libraries used: SHADCNUI, react-hot-toast, tailwind css